 In urban or remote areas, PV can power stand-alone devices, tools, and meters.
 PV can meet the need for electricity for parking meters, temporary traffic signs, emergency phones, radio transmitters, water irrigation pumps, stream-flow gauges, remote guard posts, lighting for roadways, and more.

 Power in Space

 From the beginning, PV has been a primary power source for Earth-orbiting satellites.
-High-efficiency PV has supplied power for ventures such as the International Space Station and surface rovers on the Moon and Mars, and it will continue to be an integral part of space and planetary exploration.
+High-efficiency PV has supplied power for ventures such as the International Space Station and surface rovers on the Moon and Mars, and its applications in space will continue to grow.

 In buildings, PV panels mounted on roofs or ground can supply electricity.
 PV material can also be integrated into a building’s structure as windows, roof tiles, or cladding to serve a dual purpose.
 In addition, awnings and parking structures can be covered with PV to provide shading and power.

 Lightweight, flexible thin-film PV can serve applications in which portability or ruggedness are critical.
 Soldiers can carry lightweight PV for charging electronic equipment in the field or at remote bases.

 PV can provide auxiliary power for vehicles such as cars and boats.
 Automobile sunroofs can include PV for onboard power needs or trickle-charging batteries.
 Lightweight PV can also conform to the shape of airplane wings to help power high-altitude aircraft.

 We work across a range of materials and processes, including Si, CdTe, CIGS, perovskites, III-V, and multijunction solar cells; organic materials; novel epitaxy and liftoff; reliability; PV material recycling; product lifetime; flexible-glass and polymer substrates; packaging; characterization; testing; and qualification.